clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

-Your agency or organization needs to understand the Certification Authorities' (CAs) relationships within the Federal Public Key Infrastructure (FPKI).[and to access data about them] To help you [clarify..clearly understand..] do this, the FPKI Crawler offers you these useful tools:
+Agencies and organizations often need help in/to understanding/understand the Certification Authorities' (CAs) relationships within the Federal Public Key Infrastructure (FPKI).
+The FPKI Crawler offers you useful tools to visualize these relationships and validation paths to the Federal Common Policy CA (COMMON), as well as find CA certificate data and download files.

 By using the FPKI Crawler's useful tools....